Benlamir/git-wiki/cheatsheet.md

-git add .                # stage all changes git commit -m "msg"      # commit staged changes git git remote add origin git@github.com:Benlamir/Example.git        #Links your local repository to the remote GitHub repository at that address git push -u origin main  # push to remote
+git add .                # stage all changes git commit -m "msg"      # commit staged changes git git remote add origin git@github.com:Benlamir/Example.git        #Links your local repository to the remote GitHub repository at that address git -M main              # Renames the current branch to main (creating it if needed) and sets it as the primary branch. git push -u origin main  # push to remote

 ## Branching